 Hennepin County Waypoint provides a comprehensive listing of community organizations that provide services to those needing help, sorted by the type of service provided.
 This website is a good place for anyone who needs assistance to start.
 Many of the partners Mount Olive works with in our neighborhood ministry are represented on this site.

 If you are interested in getting involved in Mount Olive neighborhood programs please click on the links below to learn more about them.
 Then contact Jim Bargmann, Coordinator of Neighborhood Ministry, to talk about how you could serve our neighbors.

 - Bargain Box: Gather and sell new and gently used clothing for infants and children.

 - Diaper Depot: Offer packs of diapers at a much-reduced price.

-- Sheridan Story: Prepare backpacks of food for families at Jefferson Community School and support school programming.
+- Every Meal: Prepare backpacks of food for families at Jefferson Community School and support school programming.

 - Summer ACTS: Help kids ages 9 to 14 learn skills and build relationships through a supervised jobs program.

-- Cold Weather Warming Site: Mount Olive is a part of the Hennepin County Cold Weather Warming Site program, proving a safe location for those on the street to seek shelter when temperatures drop.
+- Cold Weather Warming Site: Mount Olive is a part of the Hennepin County Cold Weather Warming Site program, proving a safe location for those on the street who need shelter when temperatures drop.

 Mount Olive is open as a warming site any time the temperature drops below 10 degrees, Monday through Friday, 9:00 a.m. to 3:00 p.m.
 We need volunteers to welcome those seeking shelter.
 We also need people willing to provide snacks—cookies, rolls, coffee, and hot chocolate for our guests.